zettsu-t/sudokusse/sudokusse.md

 Process affinity must not set in using std::future because it prevents running threads of a process on multi-core.

-#### Print steps to solve a sudoku puzzle
+#### Print steps to solve a Sudoku puzzle

-When SudokuSSE prints steps to solve a sudoku puzzle, each line of the output matches a line of the input puzzle and `:` splits cells in a line.
+When SudokuSSE prints steps to solve a Sudoku puzzle, each line of the output matches a line of the input puzzle and `:` splits cells in a line.
 Numbers in a cell mean candidates of the cell at a step.

 For example `:123:` means the cell can contain 1 or 2 or 3 but cannot contain 4 to 9 (SudokuSSE judges so at the step).
-When the puzzle solved completely, each cell has a unique number.
+When the puzzle is solved completely, each cell has a unique number.

-### Solve sudoku puzzles in one step
+### Solve Sudoku puzzles in one step

-Prepare a file which contains sudoku puzzles at each line in the format 2 (81 characters in one line).
+Prepare a file that contains Sudoku puzzles at each line in the format 2 (81 characters in one line).
 SudokuSSE solves all lines of the file and checks whether their solutions are valid.